Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Introduction

 \subsection{Main idea}

-To describe the main ideas of the methods here, we will utilize the contexts of both a general class of partial differential equations (PDEs) and also the specific example of the radiative transfer equation.
-To proceed with the discussion, we note that a wide variety of PDEs, including radiative tranfer, can be written in the following abstract formulation:
+To describe the main ideas of the methods here, we will utilize the contexts of both a general class of partial differential equations (PDEs) and also the specific example of the radiative transfer or radiation transport equation.
+To proceed with the discussion, we note that a wide variety of PDEs, including radiative transfer, can be written in the following abstract formulation:

 In this representation, $\mathcal{L}(\sigma)$ represents a combination of differential and integral operators, which also depend on the coefficients $\sigma$.
 We are in pursuit of a solution denoted by $u$, while $f$ is given as the data, comprising both the external force term and the prescribed boundary conditions.
 For example, in the context of atmospheric radiation, $\sigma$ represents the optical properties of the atmosphere (extinction and scattering coefficients), $u$ denotes the radiant intensity, and $f$ symbolizes the inflow and black body radiation.